the-future-society/Project-AIMS-AI-against-Modern-Slavery/📔 Model for multi-class and multi-label classification for core metrics/Sub-project: Multi-label classification for the MSA Whistleblower Mechanism Metric/README.md

    - Present the code of the solutions developed for this metric and interpret your results.
 Ensure that each section of the solution is well described and documented.
    - How do you assess the quality of your results?
 What are the challenges?
 What would  you recommend to do to improve your initial results?

-4. Share the link of your Google Colab notebook or or .jpynb with Adriana or present it during our next meeting.
+4. Share the link of your Google Colab notebook or your .jpynb with Adriana or present it during our next meeting.

 ## Resources:
 1. Access the [Multi_class_classification_for_the_approval_metric.ipynb](https://github.com/the-future-society/Project-AIMS-AI-against-Modern-Slavery/blob/1fe5bbcf0eef6b0997eef6e14337d92096525175/%F0%9F%93%94%20Model%20for%20multi-class%20and%20multi-label%20classification%20for%20core%20metrics/Multi_class_classification_for_the_approval_metric.ipynb) notebook, where we present an example of a multi-class classification model for the Aproval matric.